 - A student who arrives to school late must check-in with the divisional office. - Late arrivals will be marked as either excused or unexcused.
 Excused absences are granted for personal illness or extreme emergency situations.
 Traffic situations will be deemed excused or unexcused based on information from local media outlets or law enforcement agencies. - A student who requests an early dismissal from school must submit communication from home to the attendance officer (attendance@gcagators.org). - The student will be dismissed from class via the school's intercom system at the appropriate time. - If a student is at school for any portion of the school day, the student is responsible to make arrangements for any test, quiz, or assignment scheduled that day, regardless of attendance in the class.
-Therefore, students should anticipate the expectations for classes that they miss due to early dismissal, doctor's appointments, etc. It is the student's responsibility to contact the instructor and make appropriate arrangements for assignments before leaving campus. - Students in grades 1-6 who arrive after or leave before 11:30 am will be counted absent for the day.
+Therefore, students should anticipate the expectations for classes that they miss due to early dismissal, doctor's appointments, etc. It is the student's responsibility to contact the instructor and make appropriate arrangements for assignments before leaving campus.

-• In order to participate in any extracurricular activity (games, practices, rehearsals, etc.) a student must be in attendance at school by 9:00 a.m. and remain in all scheduled classes for the day of the activity until time for the activity dismissal.
+• In order to participate in any extracurricular activities a student must be in attendance at school by 9:00 a.m. and remain in all scheduled classes for the day of the activity until time for the activity dismissal.
+Students returning after 9:00 with a note from a Dr. may participate